 The next thing that may stand out to you when you look at our ratings is how we’re telling the story of each race.
 The first thing you’ll notice is probably our map, showing a given rating for each state or district.
 This is not just one election, it’s 56 different elections – all 50 states, the District of Columbia, and the five congressional districts in Maine and Nebraska – and each of them is either a little (or a lot) different.
 We’ve taken care of the hard part and aggregated each election so you can see national results, but let’s talk about how we get there.

 It helps to start at the bottom.
 By clicking on a given state or district, you’ll receive some key information as to how we’ve reached our conclusion for a given state; this includes the national factors as they apply to the given state and any independent local factors.
 Local factors are those which only affect the given state or district.
-Particular Native American groups, Cubans in Florida, down-ballot elections which may boost turnout, and the relative strength of a state party all jump to mind as examples.
+Particular Native American groups, Cubans in Florida, down-ballot elections which may boost turnout, home state advantage, and the relative strength of a state party all jump to mind as examples.

 Every individual state or district has to originate with a baseline, a starting point for a given race that we then apply the other local and national factors on top of to reach a conclusion.
 The baseline begins with the state or district’s partisan lean, straight from FiveThirtyEight – an estimation of how many points to the left or right of the nation a given state is.
 For example, if you assume the national popular vote is split 50% to 50%, and a state has a partisan lean of D+2, that state would be expected to go to the Democrat by 2% (51% to 49%, for example, though we note considering third parties this would also suggest a 48% to 46% to 6% result).If you’re mathematically inclined, or are just curious without wanting to dig through our code, essentially the whole calculation functions based on positive values denoting “more Republican” and negative values denoting “more Democratic.”
 For example, the function treats -2.5 as D+2.5.